mobasserazaman/soen287Project/README.md

 - (if category folder does not exist, create it)

 Styles
-- Commit Styles to Styles Folder
+- Commit Styles to Styles in Page Folder

 Medias
 - Upload All form of medias in image folder